link

 "He's smiling down on us," classmate and friend Nick Foss said.
 "I know he is."

-Isaiah was studying in the library with his friends Matt Kechter and Craig Scott when the shooters entered the building.
-The three boys hid under the same table, listening to the sounds of the gunmen tearing up the room and shooting other people.
-Seeing Isaiah, a known athlete, hiding there both shooters moved to either side of the table.
-Dylan Klebold made a racist comment and tried to pull him out from under the table.
-When he failed, Eric Harris opened fire, killing Isaiah.
+the gunmen destroying the library and shooting other people.
+Isaiah was a well-known athlete and someone whom the shooters had problems with before.
+When Dylan Klebold saw him hiding beneath the table, he called Eric Harris over.
+They flanked the table on either side then Klebold made a racist comment toward Isaiah, and tried to pull him out from under the table.
+When that failed, Harris opened fire, killing Isaiah.
 Klebold then shot and killed Matt.
-Craig was amazingly left uninjured though he played dead, laying in the blood of his dying friends.
+Craig was amazingly left uninjured though he played dead, covered in the blood of his dying friends.

 - Parents Michael and Vonda Shoels putting flowers on Isaiah's grave